qdcmedia123/fbi-wanted-ws/README.md

 But the current api providing each page item https://api.fbi.gov/wanted/v1/list

-and designing caching system in this system require more time to make it work in complete scenario
+and designing caching system in this system require more time to make it work in complete scenario such as pagination, search by different attributes etc

 Caching system work with for example database or any other source where data get permanently save and at the same time there is different kind of cache policy for example Write through cache, Write around cache, Write back cache